Working out isn’t worth it (sometimes).

 I think about flowing through yoga poses at home with my dog running around madly around me, or wrapping my limbs to scale 30-foot tall fabrics in my aerial class.

-Movement is walking by the waterfront, doing a cartwheel in the sand if no one is watching (and my best friend is holding my dog’s leash).
+Movement is walking by the waterfront or doing a cartwheel in the sand if no one is watching.
+Movement is fun and freeing.

 Ditch the gym, dance in the rain, do whatever you want.